Exploring Attention Mechanisms in Integration of Multi-Modal Information for Sign Language Recognition and Translation: Introduction

-Several studies have already tried to incorporate multi-modal information such as optical flow and body key points along with RGB images.
-Jiang \etal trained separate networks for each modality \cite{jiang2021skeleton}.
-As they were ensembled, it could potentially miss the joint co-relation among the modalities.
+Several studies have already tried to incorporate multi-modal information along with RGB images.
+Jiang \etal \cite{jiang2021skeleton} trained separate networks for each modality and ensembled their independent predictions.
+As they were not trained together, one modality didn't have any information about the other and it potentially missed the joint co-relation among the modalities.
 Cui \etal used simple summation to combine RGB and optical flow features \cite{cnn11}.
-It might fail to capture the inter-frame relationship of different modalities, as summation works component-wise.
+As the summation works element-wise, one frame of RGB could only get the multimodal information corresponding to that frame but not from the frames around it.
+Such approaches potentially fail to capture the inter-frame relationship across different modalities.
 Most recently, Chen \etal proposed a two-stream network for RGB and body point data \cite{chen2022two}.
 However, it trained two feature extractors(S3D model) simultaneously with the network, raising concerns about high computational complexity.

-In our work, we use cross-modal attention \cite{badamdorj2021joint} between RGB and optical flow features as a plugin module, that can be added to any existing network to improve its performance.
-Also, to mimic both RGB and optical flow representation, we added soft distillation loss between the multi-modal features and two original (RGB and flow) features.
-Besides, we have used only one feature extractor to be trained in an end-to-end fashion in SLR.
+In our work, we try to address these shortcomings.
+We attempt to make the model better understand the cross-modal relationship while adding a minimal computational overhead.
+We use cross-attention \cite{badamdorj2021joint} between RGB and optical flow features as a plugin module, that can be added to any existing network to improve its performance.
+Also, we use soft distillation loss between the multi-modal features and two original features, \ie RGB and optical-flow features to properly utilize the features of both modalities.
+Besides, we have used only one feature extractor to be trained in an end-to-end fashion in CSLR.
 In SLT, no feature extractor was used in an end-to-end manner.
 Though this reduces the computational complexity in several folds, it also affects the performance slightly.
-However, we were able to improve the performance from the baseline method (SMKD \cite{cnn17} for SLR and Stochastic Transformer \cite{voskou2021stochastic} for SLT) in both cases.
+However, we were able to improve the performance from the baseline method, \ie SMKD \cite{cnn17} for CSLR and Stochastic Transformer \cite{voskou2021stochastic} for SLT, in both cases.
 Also, we were able to achieve competitive performance against existing approaches.